jflamy/owlcms4/docs/2400PreCompetitionDocuments.md

 ![30](nimg/2400PreCompetitionDocuments/30.png)

+### Officials' Schedule

+The `Officials` buttons creates a summary of all the officials assigned to each group.

 ## Athlete Cards

 Athlete Cards are the cards that will be used by the Marshall to record changes.
 The `Cards` Template is meant to be similar to the IWF format.
 Each page is folded in half, so that one side is snatch, the other is the clean & jerk.
 Normally the start number box at the the top left is empty.
 The start numbers are written by hand, with a red marker, after the weigh-in data has been entered into the system.